alxssa-b/alxssa-b/README.md

 I'm just playing around for now, can't wait to see how far I can go with all of this!

-*I'm sensitive and can't handle unprompted criticisms yet, thanks!*
+*I'm sensitive and can't handle unprompted criticism yet, thanks!*

 <!--
 **alxssa-b/alxssa-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.